solarwinds/fluent-plugin-papertrail/README.md

 # Questions/Comments?

 Please [open an issue](https://github.com/solarwinds/fluent-plugin-papertrail/issues/new), we'd love to hear from you.
-As a SolarWinds Innovation Project, this adapter is supported in a best-effort fashion.